vclabsysbio/AI-MD_scRNAseq/Downstream_analysis/README.md

 ## Commands
 ### Download GitHub (GPU only)
+To begin, you must first download the "RAPIDS" suite of open-source Python libraries for GPU-accelerated analysis of single-cell sequencing data is available on GitHub (https://github.com/clara-parabricks/rapids-single-cell-examples).
 ```
 git clone https://github.com/clara-parabricks/rapids-single-cell-examples.git
 ```

 ### Install packages
+For 246 server or general server, you can use conda to install the packages we mentioned earlier.
+For the ICT-HPC server, Kubeflow is the main system for creating instances.
+You can use a docker image to construct your instance.
+We use this image (kubeflow/ngc-rapidsai:21.10-cuda11.0-runtime-ubuntu20.04) to build the instance for this analysis, therefore we use Jupyterlab via this image.
 ``` {python}
 import sys
 sys.executable